 December 23, 2012 – December 29, 2012

-At first glance, it appears to be a simple combination of gin and grapefruit juice with a splash of cava.
-When one tastes more attentively, the hibiscus tea's tart and floral nature come through.
+At first glance, it appears to be a simple combination of gin and grapefruit juice with a splash of sparkling wine.
+When one tastes more attentively, hibiscus tea's tart and floral nature come through.

 Bright green from muddled mint and cilantro, this herbaceous punch from Lucky Robot in Austin, Texas combines Japanese and Texan flavors.

 Missy Valentine's Year of the Dragon punch is an highly herbal and floral mainstay on the menu at Elizabeth St. Café in Austin.
 Fresno peppers and ginger beer add a zingy spice.
 The ruby red color is derived from a beet infused sake.

 Rye adds a distinct kick to the other soothing flavors like apple, ginger, and fennel in this winter punch from Fino in Austin, Texas.
 Bergamot tea is the clean, earthy base that ties the flavors together.